FDISK(8) System Administration FDISK(8)

 When listing partition tables, show sizes in 'sectors' or in

-backward compatibility, it is possible to use the option without
+compatibility, it is possible to use the option without the unit

-the unit argument -- then the default is used.
-Note that the
+argument — then the default is used.
+Note that the optional unit

-optional unit argument cannot be separated from the -u option by
+argument cannot be separated from the -u option by a space, the

 -C, --cylinders number